cscart/docs/user_guide/import_export/index.rst

 * **Users**—user profiles.

-To switch between the subsections, use the menu on the left.
+To switch between the subsections, use the menu on the right.

 .. image:: img/data_subsections.png
     :align: center